Online Courses in Health Care Innovation

 Improving Health Care

 Penn’s online education in health care innovation is designed for professionals looking to make a difference.
-Physicians, nurses, care coordinators, managers, directors, executives, and consultants may select the immediate, short-term learning of professional development courses.
-Or they may want to build a network of innovative thinkers over a longer, more extensive online Master’s degree in health care innovation.
+Physicians, nurses, care coordinators, managers, directors, executives, entrepreneurs, researchers, and consultants may select the immediate, short-term learning of professional development courses.
+Or they may want to build a network of innovative thinkers over a longer, more extensive online master’s degree in Health Care Innovation.

 The courses and curriculum provide context on health care that is unparalleled.